ph1losof/ecolog.nvim/README.md

 ### Known Limitations

 1. The integration overrides the default LSP hover and definition handlers
-2. May conflict with other plugins that modify LSP hover behavior
+2. May conflict with other plugins that modify LSP hover behavior (lsp-saga for example, working on it btw)
 3. Performance impact on LSP operations (though optimized)

 ### Disabling LSP Integration